darpa-brass/bbn-immortals/phase01/README.md

 2. For example, using curl, the following command would submit a configuration to the server for synthesis from within the immortals_root:
     `$ curl -H "Content-Type:application/json" -X POST --data-binary @das/das-service/sample_das_input.txt http://localhost:8080/bbn/das/deployment-model`
 3. Activity can be observed on the screen used to start das.py

+## Offline Scenario execution
+1. Navigate to ~/immortals_repo/das/infrastructure
+1. Execute the following command:
+    `$ ./scenariorunner.py -w -r client-test-location`

+## Offline DAS Validation
+1. Navigate to ~/immortals_repo/das/das-analysis
+2. Execute the following command:
+   `$ java -jar LoggingServer.jar -c validate client-location-share client-location-produce`
+3. Execute the Offline Scenario execution
+4. When the scenario execution has finished, hit Ctrl-C on the logging server to get the results.